 Great Places to Sleep on a Boat in Stockholm

 With frequently frigid temperatures, there is no better time to visit Sweden than summer.
 Around Midsummer you can experience perpetual 24 hour light in the country.
 Stockholm is wonderful for a variety of reasons, consistently ranking among the world’s cleanest cities.
 As Sweden’s capital is built atop 7 islands, there’s no better place to sleep than on a boat.
-Below are a couple boat hotels in Stockholm that we have enjoyed.
+Here’s a couple boat hotels in Stockholm to consider!

 Södermalm boats, sleeping on a boat in Stockholm